release-engineering/redhat-repository-validator/README.md

 ...
 ```

-Please consult the sample `wolf-validator-config.xml` for more examples of the filename based filters.
+Please consult the sample `redhat-repository-validator-config.xml` for more examples of the filename based filters.

 ##### Filtering (bom) dependency not found exceptions
 `DependencyNotFoundException`s and `BomDependencyNotFoundException`s can be filterd out based on the information about